 If you are a teen parent unit, activity centre or another attached units, and you can not opt in as part of the July roll return process, you can opt in to the scheme by completing the opt-in form by 20 November 2023.

 Each year there will be a small number of schools and kura that will become newly eligible to opt-in to the scheme because the following years' EQI is 432 or higher.

 If this is your school, make sure the board consults the school community when it is making decisions about opting in.
 Let your school community know the final decision.

 If you do decide to opt in for 2024, please complete the opt-in form by 20 November 2023.

 How the scheme works

-Schools that opt-in to the scheme through the July roll return process receive their donations scheme funding as part of their January operational funding instalment.
-The funding is calculated based on the previous year’s July roll.
-If your March roll is higher than the previous year's July roll, your school will receive a top-up payment in the quarter 2 at the beginning of April.
+Schools that opt in to the scheme through the July roll return process receive their donations scheme funding as part of their January operational funding instalment.

-We have developed guidance which makes it clear what schools can charge for and what parents need to pay for.
+We have developed guidance which clearly outlines what schools can charge for and what parents need to pay for.

-Donations scheme funding is calculated using a per student rate, based on the previous year's July roll.
-The July roll is the most recent confirmed roll and for most schools, it is the most favourable roll to use.
+Donations scheme funding is calculated using a per-student rate based on the previous year's July roll.
+The July roll is the most recent confirmed roll.
+For most schools it is the most favourable roll to use.